DrakeRyzer/SW5e-Episode-2/5-Starships/05-Equipment/index.md

 > If your ship does not have any vacant hardpoints, then you must first purchase and install a hardpoint.
 If you want your weapon to have an unlimited firing arc, e.g., you purchase and install a hardpoint modification and a turret mounting modification (which has, as a prerequisite, the hardpoint modification).
 After installing the hardpoint per the modification installation rules in Chapter 4, you can now install the new weapon onto the hardpoint.

 Ships have weapon categories based on their function.
 Most snubfighters use laser cannons, while gunships have both railguns and lasers.
 Specialized ships often carry torpedoes or missile batteries, or even a bomb deployer.

 ### Primary Weapons
 Primary weapons are the most common type that smaller ships carry: laser cannons.
 If a medium or smaller ship has any weapons, it has laser cannons.
 Laser cannons vary in effective range, rate of fire, damage, and damage type.

-In a Huge or larger ship, primary weapons are de-ployed in arrays called point-defense systems.
+In a Huge or larger ship, primary weapons are deployed in arrays called point-defense systems.
 Rather than being Fired, point-defense systems are activated via their zone keyword and call for Dexterity saving throws to avoid the weapon's effects which apply to all ships entering or beginning their turn in range of the point-defense system.
 If the target fails the saving throw, they take the weapon's normal damage.
 On a successful save, they take half of the weapon's normal damage.
 A ship can not have more than one of each type of point-defense weapon in any firing arc.

 ***Range.*** The first number is the primary weapon's **normal range** in feet, and the second number indicates the primary weapon's **long range**.
 When attacking a target with a primary weapon beyond **normal range**, you have disadvantage on the attack roll.